Rojta/rnc-blog-posts/update-1-6.md

 ---

 ## Additions
+- Anticheat improvements & additions.
+- Helmets that used to be bulletproof should no longer be bulletproof.
 - [EXPERIMENTAL] When entering interiors, you will no longer see Radar & Nametags.
   - This was added due to a suggestion that players massively voted in favour of.
   - With this change, players will have to carefully plan their approach to barricaded suspects, instead of just rushing inside and spraying & praying.
 It'll give interior shootouts a completely new feel.